croct-tech/challenges/customer-success-engineer/README.md

 ![Example](https://user-images.githubusercontent.com/943036/116586841-44833900-a8f0-11eb-8d32-acec2eacee01.png)

-With Croct, we can do this by using slots and to help you with that, we've set up a sandbox account with all you need.

-The PMS decides which content to show to each user based on the slot's personalization rules and the user's context.
-Notice that there's no logic on the client-side, meaning that the marketing team can freely change the slot content as they need without requiring a new deployment.
+For cases like this, we recommend using the Slots feature.
+Using slots allows the marketing team to change the content or personalization rules whenever needed without touching the code, exactly as they requested.

 We've set up a sandbox account with all you need, including a slot with ID  `home-banner` and the following structure: